danielsaidi/SystemNotification/README.md

     }
 ```

-If you want your message to look like a native system notification, you can use a `SystemNotificationMessage`:
+`SystemNotificationMessage` is a view that looks like a native system notification:

 ```swift
 let notification = SystemNotification(